CatalaLang/catala-book/src/4-2-catala-specific.md

 ## How are dates and durations handled?

 What is the result of `Jan 31st + 1 month`?
 Is it Feb 28th, Feb 29th or March 1st?
 This question reveals the subtle tricks behind date computations in the Gregorian calendar.
 The variable number of days in a month and leap years cause ambiguities in many date computations specified in the law.
-The way these ambiguities are resolved influences the outcome of administrative automated decisions, which is why we have been very cautious in Catala about this topic.
-Our motivations and design choices are outlined in a [scientific article](https://hal.science/hal-04536403);
+The way these ambiguities are resolved influences the outcome of administrative automated decisions, which is why the Catala team has been very cautious about this topic.
-in summary we had to implement a [custom date computation library](https://github.com/CatalaLang/dates-calc) that lets the user choose how to round ambiguous dates computations.
+The motivations and design choices are outlined in a [scientific article](https://hal.science/hal-04536403); in summary a [custom date computation library](https://github.com/CatalaLang/dates-calc) that lets the user choose how to round ambiguous dates computations had to be implemented.

 Otherwise, dates in Catala are standard dates in the Gregorian calendar, precise to the day (and not more).
 Durations are a combination of a number of days,